-• Record as soon as possible after the conversation.
-Use CPOMS wherever possible, which can be accessed on school desktops and via the school website.

-- Ensure the date, time, place and any noticeable non-verbal behaviour and the words used by the child have been recorded - Use the bodymap in CPOMS to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court - All records must be given to the DSL promptly.
-No copies should be retained by the member of staff or the volunteer.
+- Record as soon as possible after the conversation.
+Use the schools Child Protection Recording system (CPOMS) or a record of concern sheet. - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child. - Use the body map on the schools recording system or the proforma body map available on HGFL, to indicate the position of any injuries and a clear description of the injury. - Record statements and observations rather than interpretations or assumptions. - Do not destroy the original records in case they are needed by a court. - All records need to be given to the DSL promptly.
+No copies should be retained by the member of staff or volunteer.